 Validated using data for nearly 1 million women

-Adjutorium was trained and externally validated on data for nearly 1 million patients in the UK and the US.
+Adjutorium was trained and externally validated on data for nearly 1 million women captured in the cancer registries of the UK and the US.